 Install Confluent Platform On-Premises¶

 Use this documentation to install Confluent Platform in your on-premises environment.
-For information on how to get started with Confluent Cloud, see the Confluent Cloud Quick Start.

 Use the following installation methods to deploy a production-ready multi-node Confluent Platform environment.

 - Install Confluent Platform using ZIP and TAR Archives

 - Install Confluent Platform using Systemd on Ubuntu and Debian